katana-scm/.github/.github/pull_request_template.md

 Longer reasoning on what strategy was chosen and how it was implemented.

-## Type of change

-Please DELETE options that are not relevant (so that github pr list would report that all tasks have been completed)

-- [ ] Bug fix (non-breaking change which fixes an issue)
-- [ ] New feature (non-breaking change which adds functionality)
-- [ ] Breaking change (fix or feature that would cause existing functionality to not work as expected)
-- [ ] Maintenance (changes meta-data, package setup or readme)

 # How Has This Been Tested?

 Please DELETE options that are not relevant (so that github pr list would report that all tasks have been completed)